-MUSL 3100 and the fourth MUSL of the core sequence, may occasionally be postponed by a year, if necessary, since the entire musicology/ethnomusicology sequence is only 4 semesters.
+MUSL 3100 and the fourth MUSL of the core sequence, may occasionally be postponed by a year, if necessary.
 This is especially appropriate for students whose second major is math or foreign language, both of which benefit from early and uninterrupted study.
-Students must complete a writing course in the freshman year unless AP/IB credit has been earned; MUSL 2200W satisfies this requirement.
+Students must complete a writing course in the first year unless AP/IB credit has been earned; MUSL 2200W satisfies this requirement.
+MUTH 244x may also be postponed.